reider-roque/linpostexp/README.md

 # Linux post exploitation enumeration and exploit checking tools

-The *Updated* date is the date the corresponding script was updated in *this* repository.
+The *Updated* date is the date the corresponding tool was updated in *this* repository.

 ## linenum.sh